-As scores of people and corporations are lining up their devices on their individual network, the volume of personal and confidential information shared on it has grown to an all-time high.
+As scores of people and corporations are lining up their devices on their individual networks, the volume of personal and confidential information shared on it has grown to an all-time high.
 In the pursuit of this information, attackers have taken a renewed interest in exfiltration from both individual and corporate environments.
 This, in turn, has widened the scope of organizations vulnerable to malware-driven cybercrime.
 That is, in addition to banks and credit unions that are subject to online banking fraud, other organizations that are susceptible to financial frauds include,

 - Insurance companies